 - Hijacked by Jesus: Often shoehorned into the Jesus role, especially by people who watched Zeitgeist.
-Let's make a couple of things clear: Horus was not born on December 25th (...maybe, though his birthdate was not relevant in cultus), and was most assuredly not born of a virgin.
-He did resemble Jesus in that he was a deity associated with healing and with ressurection - though he only "ressurected" if you go by greek notions that he was his father, Osiris, reborn.
+Let's make a couple of things clear: Horus was not born on December 25th (...maybe, though his birthdate was not relevant in cults), and was most assuredly not born of a virgin.
+He did resemble Jesus in that he was a deity associated with healing and with resurrection - though he only "resurrected" if you go by Greek notions that he was his father, Osiris, reborn.

 - Lunacy: Although he was associated with the Sun, he was also associated with the Moon, and it was thought that both were his eyes, the moon being the less bright eye because he was blinded by Set in their battles.